Estimated Repair Costs for 4 Typical Furnace Issues

 • Furnace filter: $10-$30

-4. Furnace Won’t Turn Off
+4. My Furnace Isn’t Shutting Off

-If it’s extremely chilly outside or you like your home to be warm, your furnace may be running for a long time.
+If it’s extremely chilly outside or you like your home to be warm, your furnace may be working for a long time.

-If this isn’t what's happening, ensure your thermostat is set correctly and running properly.
-If your fan setting is at “on,” the blower motor will be running even when the furnace isn’t, so it’ll seem like your furnace is running all the time.
+If this isn’t what’s happening, ensure your thermostat is set correctly and running properly.
+If your fan setting is at “on,” the blower motor will be running even when the furnace isn’t, so it’ll seem like your furnace is on all the time.

 Estimated Repair Cost

-These costs are estimates, so it’s necessary to note yours may vary based on your furnace’s brand and model.
+These costs are approximations, so it’s necessary to note yours may be different based on your furnace’s brand and model.

 • New blower motor: $250–$800